wudigithub1/dagger/compiler-options.md

 To enable fastInit mode, pass the following option to javac when building your Dagger [`@Component`]: `-Adagger.fastInit=enabled`

+## Gradle incremental compilation

+Dagger has conditional support for Gradle's incremental annotation processing.
+To enable this in your build, pass `-Adagger.gradle.incremental` as an option to `javac`.
+Please help us validate (and file bugs if you see weirdness!) so that we can enable this broadly.

 <!-- References -->

 [`@Component`]: https://google.github.io/dagger/api/latest/dagger/Component.html